Chioma-Okeke/Chioma-Okeke/README.md

 ## 🙋🏽‍♀️ About me

-I'm from Nigeria, NG, currently in the Mountain View Time Zone 🌎.
+I'm from Nigeria, NG, currently in the Mountain Time Zone 🌎.
 I'm a huge fan of Node.js, TypeScript, software security, and writing testable software 💻.
 When I'm not crushing bugs, I can be found playing basketball ⛹🏽‍♀️, playing games on my Switch 2 🎮, watching anime 🍿, lifting weights 🏋️, and spending time with my friends and family ❤️.

 ## 🔭 I'm currently working on
 A personal budgeting application, as I cannot afford the expensive ones. 😊😅